 These popular yard tools have also become fixtures in the cordless outdoor power equipment market.

-Though this equipment is usually less powerful than their gas-powered counterparts, cordless chainsaws, pole saws, and hedge trimmers are incredibly convenient for homeowners who don’t need to cut down large trees or trim massive amounts of hedges regularly.
+Though this equipment is usually less powerful than gas-powered counterparts, cordless chainsaws, pole saws, and hedge trimmers are incredibly convenient for homeowners who don’t need to regularly cut down large trees or trim massive amounts of hedges.

 Cordless pole saws are handy since they make it easy to trim high branches without handling the weight of a gas engine or worrying about an extension cord getting accidentally unplugged while you’re working.